-A night at the Padang: How Malaysians witnessed history being made
+A night at the padang: How Malaysians witnessed history being made

 At around 3am as Dr Mahathir’s press conference streamed live, the crowd broke into familiar cries of “Reformasi” and “Free Anwar”.
 Anwar Ibrahim - the imprisoned observer of a moment he helped for years to ferment - has been the invisible man of the past fortnight, barely mentioned throughout campaigning.

-But his name has not been forgotten, nor the promise by Dr Mahathir to pardon him and, before too long, elevate him to the prime ministership.
+But his name has not been forgotten, nor the promise by Dr Mahathir to seek a royal pardon for him and, before too long, elevate him to the prime ministership.

 It is one of the contingents that means uncertain times lie ahead.
 Still, the country has no newly formed government or confirmation of when a handover of power will occur.
 And then comes the challenge of ruling a nation that has known no alternate master in its modern existence.